The more local we are as Africans, the more international we become

 - It could thus be argued that Africans will gain more by ceaselessly pursuing Western trends, philosophy and culture.

 When infants observe older people walking and running around, they wish to run like those other people.
 However, if the infants do not take time to sit, crawl, stand and walk, they may never develop the required muscular firmness.
 Likewise, if African nations fail to confidently discover and build on the original elements of their cultural values for collaboration and productivity, they may never develop.
 Instead, they will continue to beg for the approval and affirmation of their humanity, civility and productivity.
 Pretending to trend along foreigners by copying their cultures, without local distinction and stability makes us more confused beings than we understand.

 The West has developed many wonderful trends in politics, education, productivity, trade and lifestyle from their collective experiences.
 These trends have been consistently and globally flaunted, often as the best, on media and real-life.
 Yet, these foreign-baked trends may not substitute for the discovery and developmental processes required for developing progressive African trends.
-Africans may not need a continuation of Harvard-debates on Western consideration and hopeful recognition of African cultures.
+Africans may not need a continuation of Ivy-League-debates on Western consideration and hopeful recognition of African cultures.
 Instead, they require a clarification and development of progressive values from the original African institutions that organized African societies before colonialism.